brunocleite/setup-sst/README.md

 installing the providers.

 It automatically caches the providers if SST version in `package-lock.json` and `sst.config.ts` files have not changed.
 It is assuming that your providers are listed in `sst.config.ts` and not referenced to another file.

 ## Inputs

 - **Optional**: `sst-folder` - the location of the SST folder.
   Defaults to `./`
+- **Optional**: `platform-only` - only caches the platform.
+Useful for linting runs that will not deploy.
+  Defaults to `false`
+-
 Sample with defaults:

 ```yaml